biblicalhumanities/greek-new-testament/syntax-trees/nestle1904-lowfat/README.md

 of Emergence Consult and Aalborg University, Denmark, and released into the public domain.
 Available at https://github.com/biblicalhumanities/Nestle1904.

-Greek text transcribed by Diego Renato dos Santos, available at https://sites.google.com/site/nestle1904/.
+Greek text transcribed by Diego Renato dos Santos and released to the [public domain](https://creativecommons.org/publicdomain/mark/1.0/), available at https://sites.google.com/site/nestle1904/.

 These syntax trees were automatically generated, then carefully corrected by hand.
 Please report any errors you encounter.